microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/explanations/recording-bot-overview.md

 As seen in the image, Microsoft Teams clients communicate with the Micorsoft Teams platform, which communicates with the bot recording application via different channels.
 It gets a notification URL of the bot recording application from a bot service.

-The following list represents the default flow of a onoe to one call or meeting, initiated by a Microsoft Teams user.
+The following list represents the default flow of a one to one call or meeting, initiated by a Microsoft Teams user.

 1. The users Microsoft Teams client connects to the Microsoft Teams platform.
 2. The Microsoft Teams platform evaluates the compliance recording policies.